Airport X-Ray Security, US Mail Sterilization and Motion Picture Film

 Travelers should politely insist on hand-inspection of their film.
 Carry a changing bag for use by the inspector.
 Demonstrate how it is used, with a can of fogged film as an example.
 However, there is no guarantee that your request will be granted by local inspectors, who may insist on x-ray inspection.
 Hand inspection may not be permitted in some airports outside the US.

 AIR FREIGHT SERVICES

-We understand that express air package shipping services such as Airborne, DHL, FedEx, UPS, etc that use their own aircraft, do not employ x-ray scanning of customers' packages on domestic routes.
-However, this should be verified when sending film.
+We understand that express air package shipping services such as FedEx, UPS, DHL, etc. that use their own aircraft, do not employ x-ray scanning of customers' packages on domestic routes.
+However, this should be verified with the carrier when sending film.
 The same carriers may employ passenger airlines for international routes.
 Goods shipped as freight on passenger airlines are subject to high-intensity x-ray scanning.
 It is recommended that film shipped as unaccompanied freight is labeled "DO NOT X-RAY.
-IF X-RAY IS MANDATORY, DO NOT SHIP / DO NOT X-RAY / CONTACT SENDER URGENTLY: (details)".
+IF X-RAY IS MANDATORY, DO NOT SHIP / DO NOT X-RAY / CONTACT SENDER URGENTLY: (sender's contact information)".